xactuary/MechaCar_Statistical_Analysis/README.md

  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/Lot1graph.png)
  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/Lot1ttest.PNG)

-The lot 1 t-test against the population calculated mean which is 1498.98 results in a very small p value which is less than .05 which means we would reject the null hypothesis that the Lot 1 sample mean is equal to the population mean.
-This seems counter-ituitive since the numbers are so close until you look at the plot.
+The lot 1 t-test against the population calculated mean which is 1498.78 results in a very small p value which is less than .05 which means we would reject the null hypothesis that the Lot 1 sample mean is equal to the population mean.
+This seems counter-intuitive since the numbers are so close until you look at the plot.
 You can see that the variance in results in Lot 1 is so small that the population mean of 1498.78 is way to the left of the sample mean.
 So looking at it this way, the t test makes sense.

 We can also run the Lot 1 test against the assumed population mean of 1500.
 In this case, the p value = 1.
 This means the model with population mean=1500 perfectly describes the data in Lot 1 so we accept the null hypothesis that the Lot 1 sample mean is similar to the assumed population mean of 1500.
  ![]( https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/lot11500.PNG)

 ### Lot 2 t-test

-An examination of the following plot for Lot 2 density, you can see that the variance is now bigger than that in Lot 1 but it is still normally distributed.
+An examination of the following plot for Lot 2 density, you can see that the variance is now a bit wider than that in Lot 1 but it is still normally distributed.

  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/Lot2plot.png)